GatoGraphQL/GatoGraphQL/README.md

  - [qTranslate X](https://wordpress.org/plugins/qtranslate-x/): multi-language
  - [WP Super Cache](https://wordpress.org/plugins/wp-super-cache/): for caching the website
  - (Commercial) [Gravity Forms](http://www.gravityforms.com/): for sending messages, newsletter, flagging, volunteering, etc
-4. Create all required pages/categories/etc, to be found in each plugin's `config/constants.php` file (eg: [this file](https://github.com/leoloso/PoP/blob/master/wp-content/plugins/pop-coreprocessors/config/constants.php)), and set those constants with their corresponding ID ([there's an issue](https://github.com/leoloso/PoP/issues/38) to do this through scripts)
-5. Activate all plug-ins and the theme

 ## Configuration